Using a drawing tablet with an iPad or iPhone

 The summary is:

-• You can use a pen tablet (screenless tablet) with an iPad or iPhone only under very specific conditions (specific tablets, and specific apps).
+You can use a pen tablet (screenless tablet) with an iPad or iPhone only under very specific conditions - with specific apps and specific tablets.

 Read more about Ibis Paint and pen tablet at these links: